 For most people, this beckons the age-old question of whether to opt for a will or a living trust.
 Understanding the difference between both and making the right choice for your set of circumstances can mean the difference between a smooth and seamless inheritance and a small fortune wasted on getting your family what they rightly deserve.

 A living trust and a will are two separate ways in which to determine how your belongings should be distributed when you are dead.
-A will and testament is a document that details specifically how your belongings are distributed at the time of your death, which is when the document goes into effect.
+The Last Will and Testament is a document that details specifically how your belongings are distributed at the time of your death, which is when the document goes into effect.
 It can be amended if you are still alive to make, review and sign the changes, and one of its unique applications is the ability to determine a legal guardian if you die and leave behind minor children.

 On the other hand, a living trust is a form of property management, both during your lifetime and after death.
 It does not simply go into effect when you, the grantor, have been declared dead, but rather enacts a predetermined distribution of assets to your beneficiaries, and appoints someone else as trustee, or manager for the living trust.